ecolner/server-setup/README.md

 server-setup
 ============

-Setup script to configure a secure Linux web server
+Setup script to configure a secure Ubuntu web server